mkaplan9/city_guides/seattle.md

 Cheap eats in U District.
 ### Tacos Chukis
 Best tacos in Seattle hands down.
 Go to the original one in Capital Hill if you can.
 Finding it can be tricky: it's on the second floor of a shady indoor area.
 The house taco is what I usually get, though the baby burritos and mulitas are also really good.
-### Il Corvo
+~~### Il Corvo
 If you go to one restaurant in Seattle, go here.
 Delicious handmade pasta.
 Only open for lunch, menu changes daily.
-I recommend getting one of each of the three pastas so you can try them all. *Opens at 11am, must get there early (10:40am recommended) since the line gets ridiculous*
+I recommend getting one of each of the three pastas so you can try them all. *Opens at 11am, must get there early (10:40am recommended) since the line gets ridiculous*~~
 ### Frelard Pizza
 Nice neighborhood pizza place with upscale slices.
 ### Kamonegi
 Soba noodle cafe, high quality japanese food.
 Great atmosphere as well.
+### Schmaltzy's
+Deli with an amazing sandwich that uses latkes in place of bread.

 ## Drinks
 ### Belmont